Marlins vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Braves: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ozzie Albies and the Atlanta Braves square off against the Miami Marlins and starter Braxton Garrett on Thursday at 12:20 PM ET at Truist Park.
+Luis Arraez and the Miami Marlins will look to get to Bryce Elder when he starts for the Atlanta Braves on Tuesday at 6:40 PM ET.

-The Braves have been listed as -190 moneyline favorites in this matchup against the Marlins (+155).
-The total is 8.5 runs for the contest.
+The Braves are +110 moneyline underdogs in this matchup with the Marlins (-130).
+The total is 7.5 runs for the matchup.

 Marlins vs. Braves Odds & Info